Epoché (journal)

 Epoché: A Journal for the History of Philosophy is a peer-reviewed academic journal about the history of philosophy and its essential role in contemporary philosophical discussion.
 The journal is open to different ideas and approaches, but it is particularly interested in articles from the continental or hermeneutic traditions.
-The journal is edited by Theodore George (Texas A&M University).
-It is published twice yearly on a non-profit in cooperation with the Philosophy Documentation Center and all issues are available online.
+The journal is edited by Sara Brill at Fairfield University.
+It is published twice yearly on a non-profit by the Philosophy Documentation Center.

 Indexing

-Epoché is abstracted and indexed in Academic Search Premier, Article@INIST, Current Abstracts, Expanded Academic ASAP, Humanities International Index, Index Philosophicus, InfoTrac OneFile, International Bibliography of Periodical Literature (IBZ), MLA International Bibliography, Philosopher's Index, Philosophy Research Index, and PhilPapers.
+Epoché: A Journal for the History of Philosophy is abstracted and indexed in the following bibliographic databases: